jainmanav25/Semantic_Search/README.md

 - Adjust the Elasticsearch configuration and index mapping to suit your dataset if necessary.
 - If any errors occur during indexing, they will be printed to the console.

-## License
-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.

----

-For questions or issues, please open an issue or contact the repository maintainer.